Nordstrom/nifi_terraform_generator/README.md

 The terraform files will get in the configured destination folder

 ## How to generate curl commands
+### Curl commands generator config for stopping/starting components
+* generate - a flag to control the generation of curl commands files.
+T for enabling and F disabling curl commands generation
+* processors_to_stop - the comma separated processor names on which need to be stopped before making a nifi flow change.
+A sample entry - PCR_39S7VK_ConsumeKafka,PCR_39S7VK_GenerateFlowFile. curl commands to stop processors will be generated on the file destination_folder_path/curl_stop_processors.sh
+* deploy_process_groups - the comma separated process group names impacted by the nifi flow modification.
+All the processors, controller services, ports, process groups etc needs to be disabled/stopped before doing any modification.
+The stop and start curl commands of these components will be generated on files curl_stop.sh and curl_start.sh respectively at destination_folder_path.
+A sample entry - PGP_B65B7Q_Read_Kafka_And_Write2Folder,PGP_H76388_GenerateFile_And_Write2Kafka

+### Execution Steps
 On executing the terraform scripts(explained in the section - How to use terraform scripts to setup a flow on NIFI cluster), all components will get created, however the process groups has to be started explicitly.
 Also for making any modification on a processor/process group we might have to stop all the source processors and wait till messages get processed.
 Post this we might have to stop or disable the impacted processors, controller services, ports or even the process groups itself.
 Curl commands can be sent to Nifi api to achieve this.
 The steps to generate these curl commands are given below.
 - Step 1 : Identify the name of the processors and process groups which needs to modified.
 - Step 2 : Create a configuration file and make the configuration entries mentioned under the section 'Curl commands generator config for stopping/starting components'